Standards of Care for Gender Identity Disorders

 The surgeon only executes MtF GRS or FtM SRS surgical procedures which have been approved as appropriate by mental health professionals who have diagnosed and documented the person's case.

-Whether FtM surgery or MtF transgender surgery, they have long adhered to The Harry Benjamin International Gender Dysphoria Association's Standards of Care for Gender Identity Disorders.
+Whether FtM surgery or MtF transgender surgery, they have long adhered to the Standards of Care for the Health of Transsexual, Transgender, and Gender-Nonconforming People of the World Professional Association for Transgender Health (WPATH):

 These guidelines for psychiatric, psychological, medical, and surgical management of gender identity disorders aim to ensure transsexuals get all the health care they need and only the health care that is right for each individual.

-They protect the best interests of the patient.
+They aim to protect the best interests of the patient.

 They are not barriers to completing transition.